dennisj002/csl-2/README.txt

+CSL really has no grammar, just one word after another with namespaces - forth like.
+So more powerful than context-sensitive, imho.
+It is based on openvmtil64.

 openVm : Tookit for Implementing (and exploring) Languages - a bottom-up, optimizing native code vm, that is an extensible, contatenative, RPN, scripting language

 *An Exploration of Language Theory - and its Machine Implementation*